LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Survey
 .......

 The BTK Survey object defines the observing conditions relative to a survey.
 It is based on the named tuple class, and contains various parameters (eg. pixel scale, effective_area), including a list of Filter objects.
 The Filter class is also a named tuple, and contains information concerning a specific filter in the survey (eg. exporesure time, psf).
-Numerous surveys are already implemented in BTK; we will import the Rubin one for this tutorial.
+Numerous surveys are already implemented in BTK; we will import the LSST one for this tutorial.

 .. jupyter-execute::

-  Rubin = btk.survey.get_surveys("Rubin")
+  LSST = btk.survey.get_surveys("LSST")

 You may want to define your own survey if you wish to modify some parameters or use a survey which is not implemented in BTK.
 We advise you to take the code of an existing survey and modify it to your convenience.
-Here is the one for Rubin:
+Here is the one for LSST:

 .. jupyter-execute::